MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/get-started-with-creators/get-started-with-xbox-live-creators.md

 ## Why should you use the Xbox Live Creators Program?

+> [!IMPORTANT]
+> The Xbox Live Creators Program is currently in preview.
+You can apply to join the program [here](https://developer.microsoft.com/en-us/games/xbox/xboxlive/creator).

 Xbox Live Creators Program offers an array of features designed to help promote your game and keep gamers engaged:

 - Xbox Live social platform lets gamers connect with friends and talk about your game.